How to Start an Apprentice Program from Scratch

 Sometimes a blend of both works best.
 For example, an apprentice might have a primary mentor who is responsible for their day-to-day training, with additional support from other employees or experts as needed.

-Registering for Industry or Nationally Recognized Credential
+Registering for Industry or Nationally Recognized Credentials

 Benefits of an apprenticeship program

-• Federal resources
+• Federal resources for program development

-• Tax incentives
+• Tax incentives for employers

-• Training grants
+• Workforce training grants

-• Technical assistance
+• Technical assistance to improve apprenticeship outcomes

-On the job learning in a registered apprenticeship program typically leads to a journey-level credential in the trade, such as an EPA/NATE certification for HVAC technicians or a master electrician license.
+Additionally, on-the-job learning in a registered apprenticeship program typically leads to a journey-level credential in the trade, such as an EPA/NATE certification for HVAC technicians or a master electrician license.
+This not only benefits the apprentice but also helps your company by:

 • Increasing safety and quality standards